UBC-LA-Hackathon/hack-la-2022/data_dictionary.md

 ## Navigation Events
 > navigation_events.csv

 Navigation events are a type of Caliper event.
-There are different "types" of navigation events based on the kind of event (the type and subtype).
+There are different "types" of navigation events based on the kind of event (in the fields included, this should align to event__object_extensions_asset_type).
 In the original data, Caliper events are in JSON format and each event includes a list of "data".
 In the transformed csv, each item in the data list is an "event".
 The field will contain the prefix event__ for each.
 ### Field Descriptions

 Field | Type | Description | Note